AsyncDisplayKit/Documentation/docs/_docs/containers-aspagernode.md

 ### Using an ASViewController For Optimal Performance

-One especially useful pattern is to return an ASCellNode that is initialized with an existing UIViewController or ASViewController.
-For optimal performance, use an ASViewController.
+One especially useful pattern is to return an `ASCellNode` that is initialized with an existing `UIViewController` or `ASViewController`.
+For optimal performance, use an `ASViewController`.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>